paulfitz/daff/README.md

 optimized for comparing tables that share a common origin, in other words multiple versions of the "same" table.
 It is written in Haxe, translated to Javascript for in-browser use.
-The library is also available as Haxe-generated PHP or C++.
+The library is also available as Haxe-generated Python3, PHP, or C++.
+There are two ruby translations.

 For a live demo, see:
 > http://paulfitz.github.com/daff/

-Get the core library here:
+Get the core library for your preferred language here:
 > https://github.com/paulfitz/daff/releases

 Or with node: